Highbridge, Bronx: Politics

 Highbridge is part of New York's 15th congressional district, the United States' smallest congressional district by area.
 The district is represented by Democrat Ritchie Torres.

 Highbridge is part of New York State Senate District 29, represented by José M. Serrano.
 Highbridge is divided between two districts of the New York State Assembly.
 The 77th District is represented by Latoya Joyner, while the 84th District is represented by Carmen E. Arroyo.

-Highbridge is part of New York City Council District 8.
+Highbridge is part of the New York City Council District 8.
 As of 2017, it is represented by Diana Ayala.

 Police and crime

 Highbridge and Concourse are patrolled by the 44th Precinct of the NYPD, located at 2 East 169th Street.
 The 44th Precinct ranked 39th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 123 per 100,000 people, Highbridge and Concourse's rate of violent crimes per capita is greater than that of the city as a whole.
 The incarceration rate of 813 per 100,000 people is higher than that of the city as a whole.

 The 44th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 77.3% between 1990 and 2022.
 The precinct reported 19 murders, 36 rapes, 713 robberies, 1,048 felony assaults, 421 burglaries, 934 grand larcenies, and 396 grand larcenies auto in 2022.